jhgirald/cs260-startup/readme.md

 The database will store and manage data for the web application such as group information and recipies.
 Database is up and running!

 ### 6. WebSocket
 WebSockets provide a bidirectional communication channel between the client and server over a single, long-lived connection.
-This will serve the chat option on the application.
+This will serve the chat option on the application.<br>

+### 7. REACT
+React and Vite have been implemented.
+The app works the same but for a few changes.
+I removed the popup since it is annoying, there are no more notifications tab or groups tab since it was not implemented.
+Chats are not per person (no time to finish that), Log out does not work but it was not part of the class minimum requirements.
+If you want to access a page you have to login or create an account (duplicating tabs is broken, link to a specific page doesn't work but navigating thru the app works).
+Minimum requirements are present.